gritzko/replicated.cc/uuids/index.md

 # UUIDs

-RON relies heavily on UUIDs to globally and unambigously address every thing it operates with: operations, patches, versions, objects, hashes etc.
+RON relies heavily on UUIDs to globally and unambigously identify its every construct: operations, objects, patches, versions, branches, snapshots etc.
-Because RON relies on UUIDs so heavily, it has to employ its own UUID flavor.
+Because RON employs UUIDs so heavily, it benefits greatly from using its own variant of UUID.
-The bit layout is backwards-compatible with [RFC 4122](https://tools.ietf.org/html/rfc4122) (128 bits, RFC4122-reserved flag values).
+The RON UUID bit layout is backwards-compatible with [RFC 4122](https://tools.ietf.org/html/rfc4122) (128 bits, RFC4122-reserved flag values).
-Unlike [RFC 4122](https://tools.ietf.org/html/rfc4122), time-based RON UUIDs can function as [Lamport/logical](https://en.wikipedia.org/wiki/Lamport_timestamps)/[hybrid](https://muratbuffalo.blogspot.com/2014/07/hybrid-logical-clocks.html) timestamps -- this nuance is critical for CRDTs and RON.
+But unlike [RFC 4122](https://tools.ietf.org/html/rfc4122), time-based RON UUIDs can function as [Lamport/logical](https://en.wikipedia.org/wiki/Lamport_timestamps)/[hybrid](https://muratbuffalo.blogspot.com/2014/07/hybrid-logical-clocks.html) timestamps -- this nuance is critical for RON and CRDTs in general.

 Additionally, the textual RON UUID serialization has some nice features too.